GIS4WRF/gis4wrf.github.io/docs/cite/index.md

 When using GIS4WRF, we kindly ask to please acknowledge our work by referencing both the article and the software.

+### Example

-### Example: adapt using your referencing style from the example below
+Adapt using your referencing style from the example below:

 ```
 Meyer, D., & Riechert, M. (2019).
 Open source QGIS toolkit for the Advanced Research WRF modelling system.
 Environmental Modelling & Software, 112, 166–178. https://doi.org/10.1016/j.envsoft.2018.10.018

 Meyer, D., & Riechert, M. (2018).
 The GIS4WRF Plugin.
 Zenodo. https://doi.org/10.5281/zenodo.1288569
 ```

 ### BibTex